VIRGINIA GOVERNOR'S JAPANESE ACADEMY

 Kyle Maclauchlan

 Hello, everyone!
 I’m sure you are excited to join this year’s Japanese Academy, and we are all excited to meet you.
 My name is Kyle Maclauchlan.
 I lived in Miyagi Prefecture, Japan for 11 years.
-Now, I want to share my love of Japan with students here in Virginia.
+Now, I want to share my love of Japan with students here in my home state of Virginia.
 I hope that the academy will encourage and empower you as you experience Japan’s language and culture.

 There is a saying in Okinawan dialect: いちゃりばちょーでー!
 It means, “Meet once, and we are family.”
 I hope that our time together in the academy will offer us all an opportunity to build bonds of friendship.
 After all, that is what language is all about – building bridges through communication and understanding.